Zylz8/GAM531-A1/README.md

 1. Clone or download the repository to your computer.
 2. Open the solution in Visual Studio.
 3. Make sure you have OpenTK Nuget package installed
-4. Then run the project
+4. Build the project
+5. Run the project